Safer sleep for babies

 • a cot or Moses basket

-• mattress (waterproof, clean and new if possible)
+• mattress (waterproof, clean, firm and flat)

 • a room thermometer.